lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-NoBitmap title='Example of an ACK without a bitmap'}

-Note that, in order to exploit the available L2 payload space to the fullest, and reduce ACK overhead, a bitmap may have a size smaller than (2^N)/8 bytes.
+Note that, in order to exploit the available L2 payload space to the fullest, a bitmap may have a size smaller than 2^N bits.
 In that case, the window in use will have a size lower than 2^N-1 fragments.
-For example, if the maximum available space for a bitmap is 7 bytes, N can be set to 6, and the window size can be set to a maximum of 56 fragments.
+For example, if the maximum available space for a bitmap is 56 bits, N can be set to 6, and the window size can be set to a maximum of 56 fragments.

 ## Baseline mechanism